fjgarco/odometry_ws/README.md

 ## Overview

-This workspace provides a comprehensive odometry estimation framework with four independent sensor-based odometry packages:
+This workspace provides a comprehensive odometry estimation framework with four independent sensor-based odometry packages and an intelligent adaptive covariance system:

 1. **LIDAR Odometry (FastGICP)** - High-precision point cloud registration for LIVOX HAP sensor
 2. **IMU/Magnetometer Odometry** - Madgwick filter-based orientation and motion estimation
 3. **GPS Odometry** - Absolute positioning from GNSS RTK data with geodetic conversion
 4. **Encoder Odometry** - Wheel-based odometry using quadrature encoders and Jetson GPIO
+5. **Adaptive Covariance** - Intelligent sensor health monitoring and dynamic EKF covariance adjustment

-All packages are designed to work independently or together in a sensor fusion framework, publishing to standardized topics for integration with the ROS 2 navigation stack.
+All packages are designed to work independently or together in a sensor fusion framework, with the adaptive covariance system providing real-time optimization of fusion parameters based on sensor health assessment.

 ## System Architecture